 - 1. Rather slow - 2.
 No object code is produced, so a translation has to be done every time the program is running. - 3.
-For the program to run, the Interpreter must be present specification are formal Language Specification which represents its syntax and semantics, description of the behavior of a compiler, and model implementation.
+For the program to run, the Interpreter must be present

+Programming language specification has been described as a definition that is necessary for the implantation of the programming language by users.
+The forms of a programming language specification are formal Language Specification which represents its syntax and semantics, description of the behavior of a compiler, and model implementation.
 The syntax of a programming language is usually described using a combination of regular expressions and context free grammars.
-Programming language semantics can be described by natural language, formal semantics which is a description by mathematics, reference implementation that is, description by computer program, and test suites which are description by examples of programs and their expected behaviors.
-Another characteristic of programming language specification is the programming language reference which is written for users and developers, and describes the basic elements of the language and how to use them in a program.
+Programming language semantics can be described by natural language. formal semantics which is a description by mathematics, reference implementation that is, description by computer program, and test suites which are description by examples of programs and their expected behaviors.
+Another characteristic of programming language specification language reference which programming for users and developers, and describes the basic elements of the language and how to use them in a program.